christophernhill/gmao_mitgcm_couplng/experiments/readme.md

 /nobackup/estrobac/geos5/ICDIR/c1440_llc2160_01_data/geos/*
 There may also be a copy inside  DYAMOND_01 folder (irestart folder?)

-Will need to replace some of the "ln -s" with "cp" because GEOS overwrites on its initial conditions.

-Udi started a new experiment in /nobackupp11/dmenemen/DYAMOND/DYAMOND_02 File make_exp.sh has sed commands to change gcm_run.j, CAP.rc and AGCM.rc.
-Udi was in the middle of preparing this experiment so maybe not complete.
-In particular, we may need to copy the mit_input folder and the GEOS initial conditions.

 Later we will need to change HISTORY.rc to match the DYAMOND request and also do something similar in MITgcm.

 =============================================================